An ancient manuscript for our time

-People who are homeless in Manchester will make a medieval-style illuminated manuscript, describing their lives, in a 2-year project by arts organisation arthur+martha that has just been awarded funding from the Heritage Lottery Fund.
+People who have experienced homelessness are making a medieval-style illuminated manuscript, describing their lives, in a 2-year project.

 Homeless lives don’t appear in any history books, but the Quilt of Leaves project aims to change that, with participants constructing their own accounts of homeless life throughout the year, with artwork, poems and songs to illustrate it.

 In September 2021 we received emergency funding from the Heritage Lottery Fund to run socially-distanced workshops (including online activities and phone calls) to keep connected with participants in this project.
 An extra chapter of the illuminated manuscript was created to document people’s experience during the lockdown on paper and in song.

 A Book of Ours was first exhibited in an unbound form at Bury Art Museum and from 14th October until Christmas it will be on exhibition at Manchester Cathedral.
 We are delighted to share that in 2022, it will accepted into the John Ryland’s Library, as part of their permanent collection.

 155 participants took part, 102 men and 53 women.

 100 pages in the handmade bound book

 2021 Bury Art Museum